 The complete analysed cohort comprised 2344 participants diagnosed with a primary invasive breast cancer under the age of 40 years (supplement 2).
 A confirmed CHEK2 pathogenic variant was found in 53/2344 (2.3%) of this study cohort (1.9% (53/2744) of the whole POSH cohort).

 The Northern European founder CHEK2 c.1100delC was the most frequently identified pathogenic variant accounting for 36/53 (67.9%) of all CHEK2 pathogenic variants.
 In total, 3 participants also possessed a germline pathogenic variant in either BRCA2 (N=2) or PALB2 (N=1).
 We identified 28 individuals with Variants of Uncertain Significance in CHEK2.
-This included 27 missense variants and 1 in-frame deletion.4 These were defined as mutation negative (supplement 3).
+This included 27 missense variants (including 6 instances of the low penetrance variant c.470T>C, p.Ile157Thr) and 1 in-frame deletion.4 In routine clinical practice, individuals with low penetrance risk alleles or variants of uncertain significance would be managed as mutation negative so these cases were included in the control group (supplement 3).

 Overall, CHEK2+ associated tumours were significantly more likely to be grade 2 at presentation compared to CHEK2- (grade 2 28/52 (53.8%) versus 803/2229 (36.0%) (p=0.029), Table 1).
 There was no difference in baseline tumour size between CHEK2+ and CHEK2- (p=0.73).